"Why the Hell isn't this on DVD/Blu yet?"--Number 101

 |Carrillo and Campana|

 Ultimately, though, HONOLULU LU is mostly a chance to get full throttle, uninterrupted Lupe Velez at her best for 72 minutes.
-True, she is elevating unremarkable material again, but like her long-time co-star Leon Errol, she was quite good at it.
+True, she is elevating unremarkable material again, but like her long-time co-star Leon Errol, she was quite good at that.
 One of the unsung greats of the twentieth century's first half, Velez deserves to be remembered for her immense charm and considerable talents--not for the tasteless urban legends surrounding her untimely passing.

 So....why isn't this on DVD?